 Element 7: Waste and Materials Re-use

-The guidelines were developed in 2015 in consultation with the building industry, community and Council and a copy of these guidelines can be found in the related information box to the right.
+The guidelines were developed in 2015 in consultation with the building industry, community and Council.

 What type of developments require Construction Management Plans (CMPs)?